"Within-trial" prognostic score adjustment is targeted maximum likelihood estimation: Setting and notation

 Each participant is associated with two potential outcomes: $Y(1)$ under the new treatment and $Y(0)$ under control \citep{Petersen+vdLaan2014, Sekhon2008, Imbens2004}.
 The estimand of interest is the causal average treatment effect (ATE), defined mathematically as:

+Without further assumptions, there is no way to estimate this causal effect because we can not observe both potential outcomes simultaneously, even with infinite draws from the $(Y, A, W)$ data structure.
+However, there are multiple sets of assumptions that one can impose on the causal data generating process $(Y(1), Y(0), A, W)$ so that $\E[Y(a)]$ is equal to some parameter (functional) of the observed data distribution, assuming that the observed outcome is $Y = Y(A)$ (whichever potential outcome corresponds to observed treatment).

-Due to randomization the potential outcomes $Y(0)$ and $Y(1)$ are independent of the treatment allocation $A$ and the exposure probabilities $P\left(A = a \right) = \pi_a$ ( for $a\in \{0,1\}$) are known.
+The most parsimonious of these is assuming simple randomization.
+Due to randomization, the potential outcomes $Y(0)$ and $Y(1)$ are independent of the treatment allocation $A$ and the exposure probabilities $1>P\left(A = a \right) = \pi_a>0$ (for $a\in \{0,1\}$) are known.
+In this case the identifying functional becomes $\E[Y(A)] = \E[\E[Y|A,W]]$.
+In much of the literature, this is called the \textit{statistical estimand} (in contrast to the \textit{causal estimand}).
+The two are identical under the identifying assumptions but the form that the statistical estimand takes depends on what the identifying assumptions are.
+A well-known benefit of identification via randomization is that the randomization assumption can be enforced by design, as is done in a randomized trial.
 Thus the causal estimand \eqref{eq:causalestimand} is identified by a corresponding statistical estimand: